odan/slim4-skeleton/docs/logging.md

 It's recommended using the `App\Factory\LoggerFactory` class to create a custom logger for each context.

-The `LoggerFactory` provides method to generate a file- and console bases logging output.
+The `LoggerFactory` provides methods to generate a file- and console based logging output.

 ## Usage